csells/vertex_ai_cookbook/README.md

 ## Cloud Firestore

-And finally, you'll need to create a Cloud Firestore database to store your users' recipes.
+And finally, you'll need to create the default Cloud Firestore database to store your users' recipes.
 The [Create a Cloud Firestore database docs](https://firebase.google.com/docs/firestore/quickstart#create) will show you how to do that.

-TODO: README/create-firestore-default-database.png ??

 Once you have your database created, you can secure it according to [the Firebase Security Rules docs for Content-owner only access](https://firebase.google.com/docs/rules/basics#content-owner_only_access) using rules like these: